 Fine Art Lithograph, hand pulled on the same vintage Maroni press; printed with the same process used by Mucha.
+Includes certificate of authenticity.

 In 1895, artist Alphonse Mucha was hired by Sarah Bernhardt to create advertising posters using the lithographic process.
 Parisians fell immediately in love with his style, later to be labeled, “art nouveau.”
 An instant demand for the posters caused many to be stolen directly from wherever they were displayed on the city streets.